Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 Begin your day with a short drive to the High Country Salmon Farm.
 Here, learn about salmon farming in New Zealand, feed the fish and try some fresh salmon.
 Then, make your way to Omarama.
 Omarama is a small town where you can relax in the hot tubs or try a famous pie at the Wrinkly Ram.

-Continue your drive and consider a detour to the Clay Cliffs, a unique spot in New Zealand that’s well worth a visit.
-The cliffs were formed millions of years ago and there is a walking path which allows you to explore the area.
+Continue your drive and consider a detour to the Clay Cliffs, a unique spot in New Zealand worth visiting.
+The cliffs were formed millions of years ago, and there is a walking path that allows you to explore the area.
 I’d suggest spending at least an hour here.
-It’s different to anywhere else I saw in New Zealand.
+It’s different from anywhere else I’ve seen in New Zealand.

 The final leg of your journey takes you via Cromwell.
-The town was once a gold mining town but is now one of the country’s top growing fruit regions.
-There’s not a lot of things to do in Cromwell, but it’s a great lunch spot with some nice cafes and bakeries.
+It was once a gold mining town but is now one of the country’s top-growing fruit regions.
+There are few things to do in Cromwell, but it’s a great lunch spot with nice cafes and bakeries.

 After your rest stop in Cromwell, continue the drive to Queenstown.
 If you have time, consider stopping off at Gibbston Winery to try some of Otago’s finest wine.